EddyVerbruggen/cordova-plugin-googleplus/README.md

 - A: On Android you need to execute the `keytool` steps, see the installation instructions for details.

 ## 8. Changelog
+4.0.3: On iOS `isAvailable` always returns try since that should be fine with the new Google SignIn framework.
+Re-added imageUrl to the result of SignIn on iOS.
 4.0.1: Login on Android would crash the app if `isAvailable` was invoked beforehand.
 4.0.0: Removed the need for `iosApiKey`, reverted Android to Google playservices framework for wider compatibility, documented scopes feature a bit.
 3.0.0: Using Google Sign-In for iOS, instead of Google+.